inato/fp-ts-cheatsheet/README.md

 Option.getOrElseW(() => 3)(noneValue) // 3
 ```

+##### Compute and get the value

+The last way to get your value is `fold` and it allows you to compute before returning it.
+it takes a two functions, the first one is executed if your Option is `none`, the second one

 ### <a name="either"></a>Either

 An Either represents a computation that can have two results, called branches or tracks (left and right).